kabalin/moodle-local_ehl/README.md

 **Note on callbackurl**

-When `callbackurl` is provided, it will be used to make GET request with configured API header and key (see plugin configuration in Site administration -> Plugins -> Local plugins -> EHL Moodle customisation) when restore has been completed (`course_restored` event is triggered) on the background (run on cron using standard core functionality for asyncronous restore).
+When `callbackurl` is provided, it will be used to make POST request with configured API header and key (see plugin configuration in Site administration -> Plugins -> Local plugins -> EHL Moodle customisation) and optional JSON payload defined in `callbackpayload` attribute when restore has been completed (`course_restored` event is triggered) on the background (run on cron using standard core functionality for asyncronous restore).
 The special Callback Logs page has been designed to make easier to identify issues with restore or callback execution, it shows pending restores as well as failure reason for those restores where API callback rusulted in error.
 Successful restores or those made without callbackurl param are not listed in the logs.

 ### Quiz edit webservices